openrails/openrails/Source/Documentation/Manual/physics.rst

 ----------------

-Open Rails physics calculates resistance based on real world principles: gravity, mass, rolling resistance, and curve resistance.
+Open Rails physics calculates resistance based on real world principles: gravity, mass, wind, rolling resistance, and curve resistance.
 This is calculated individually for each car in the train.

 The program supports a few methods for determining rolling resistance.
 The oldest method, intended only to support legacy content, uses the